gpsuscodewith/playbook/docs/partner-selection/envisioning/agenda.md

 ## Backlog Review

-The backlog review session is a collaborative session to create and review the current user stories in the backlog.
-During code-with sprints, the code-with team will work on user stories from the backlog, so the output of this session isa populated and understood backlog of user stories.
+The backlog review session is a collaborative session to create and review user stories in a backlog.
+During code-with sprints, the code-with team will work on user stories from the backlog, so the output of this session is a populated and understood backlog of user stories.

+For the backlog review, it would be helpful if the partner is able to share and describe any existing user stories in the backlog.
+If there are no existing user stories in a backlog, this session will be focused on creating them.
+In either case, it is important that the partner includes the business/domain experts in the session.